Medellín: Crime

 There is a significant disparity in crime rates by neighborhoods, with virtually no homicides in El Poblado and Conquistadores and higher crime rates in the south west, around the airport and the north of the city.
 Generally, crime rates increase the further the neighborhood is from the center.
 From 2010 and 2011, homicides have declined as with crime in general, but there remains a high crime rate in the poorest communities.

 3.2 percent of street addresses account for 97 percent of homicides.
 More than half of the violent deaths are attributed to clashes between criminal gangs in certain parts of the city.
 In 1991 there were 7,273 murders at a rate of 266 per 100,000 people; in 2017 had suffered 577 murders at a rate of 23 per 100,000 inhabitants.
 In the city there are more than 1,100 security cameras and more than 7,000 policemen.

+In recent years, Medellín has experienced a rise in reported cases of foreign tourists being drugged and robbed, often involving substances such as scopolamine (burundanga) or benzodiazepines administered by criminal groups operating in nightlife districts like Parque Lleras.
+According to local authorities, hundreds of incidents occur annually, with victims typically rendered compliant and unable to recall events, leading to significant financial losses and, in some cases, serious medical complications or death.
+Police have launched targeted operations against networks involved in these drugging-robberies as tourism—particularly sex tourism—has expanded in the city, though officials emphasize that only a small minority of individuals in the sex industry participate in such crimes.